meteofrance/sargasses/doc/mfai.md

 # mfai

+This project require the lib `mfai`.
+You can install it with pip or any other

 `mfai` is Meteo-France's Artificial Intelligence Python Package.
 It is a collection of neural network architectures and training tools developped by Météo France AI-lab.

 `mfai`'s models and other tools all conform to the same interface, allowing you to swap one for an other.